 The option of using the ENcombi database requires the dedicated SW-extra "C" or time left of any complimentary free "C" trial period.
-The data pushed to the ENcombi database is fixed from ENcombi side and can't be tailored by installer/customer.
 The front-end for data visualization provided by ENcombi is called ECcloud.
 After the ECpvX has started pushing data to the ENcombi database the customer/installer can register it in ECcloud where data will be visualized immediately.